 The line of energy through your body should be overwhelmingly “up”, albeit with a strong connection to the floor.
 This is not to be confused with allowing your shoulders or ribcage to rise; their position should be maintained, strong and bonded to your centre.
-This is about visualizing a central line that runs directly through the body like a golden thread.
+This is about visualising a central line that runs directly through the body like a golden thread.
 This line of energy, which has a continual two-way pull, means that you will balance at the top of your position, being the tallest that you can be without compromise, yet remaining firmly connected to the floor.
 This upwards force helps to enhance correct ballet “line”.

 Whilst it’s important to stay calm in a balance there are some places in your body where tension is required.
 This tension is malleable rather than static and feels as though it almost has a pulse to it, not a grab and clench of muscles.
 Your core, which includes all of the muscles from your lower ribcage to your turnout muscles in your derrière, should radiate this tension.
 Your upper arms and your shoulder blades should also have a strong two-way pull.
 The upper arms are lifted to create breadth, yet the shoulders and shoulder blades are drawing down, giving you the sense of almost manipulating the space around you with your arms.